 Experience Coaching, International Coaching Federation

-Coaching is a collaborative partnership that connects at the deep personal level of beliefs, values, and vision.
-It is based on a body of knowledge, proven methodologies, and a style of relating that focuses on the development of human capacity.
-It is a powerful tool for learning, change, and transformation.
-While there are many types of coaching, leadership (or executive) coaching is embedded in organizational and systems contexts.
+While there are many types of coaching, leadership and executive coaching is embedded in organizational and systems contexts.
 Its purpose is to enhance a person’s leadership impact by helping them to develop mindsets, abilities, and skills to perform better as a leader and to help their organization achieve its vision, mission, and goals.
-Effective leadership coaching provides a customized approach that acknowledges and honours the leader’s individuality, and creates a confidential space to pause, explore, and reflect upon the many issues they are grappling with.
-The coaching process enables leaders to set goals to change behaviours that are holding them back.

 Coaching is a form of active learning and is tailored to the individual.
 It integrates unique personal and professional development, as well as organizational needs.
 It works because it helps leaders adapt to new responsibilities, learn more productive behaviours, enhance teamwork and alignment, facilitate succession, and support organizational change.

-Leadership coaches are not technical advisors, mentors, or consultants; we are partners that believe you have unlimited potential to achieve the goals and outcomes you set.
+Leadership and executive coaches are not technical advisors, mentors, or consultants; we are partners that believe you have unlimited potential to achieve the goals and outcomes you set.
 We are invested in supporting your leadership development and change.
 We will engage you in honest self-assessment and deep personal exploration of your challenges and assumptions, and will hold you accountable.
 We will challenge old stories that are no longer useful, and help you learn and reframe thoughts, patterns, and behaviours that are getting in your way.

 Benefits of leadership coaching include increased self-confidence, improved work performance, better communication skills, and sustained behavioural change.
 Coaching also helps leaders to broaden their thinking, challenge assumptions, and learn new ways to respond, which encourages flexible and adaptive mindsets.
-With more self-awareness and improved skills, an empowered leader has the potential to increase productivity and create positive shifts in their teams and organization, which directly impacts employee well-being and engagement, workplace effectiveness, and bottom line results.
+With more self-awareness and improved skills, an empowered leader has the potential to increase productivity and create positive shifts in their teams and organization, which directly impacts employee well-being and engagement, workplace effectiveness, and bottom-line results.

 Today’s world is complex and changing, and organizations need different approaches to respond to many emerging challenges.
 They need to develop sustainable and effective workplaces, and need to be more collaborative than ever.
 Developing high performing teams that can create connections and shared goals on multiple levels are the key to wider organizational effectiveness.
 Systemic Team Coaching strengthens teams internally and supports teams to connect to external stakeholders for better team results.